International relations with the Taliban

-The Taliban are a militant Islamist organisation, which have ruled Afghanistan several times in the last 30 years.
-As of October 2021, they have again taken control of the country, and established a form of government.
-As of late 2022, no country recognizes them as legitimate rulers, but de facto they are in control.
-This article is about the international relations with the Taliban.
+The Taliban is an Afghan Islamist political and militant movement which has ruled Afghanistan under a theocratic emirate several times in the last 30 years.
+In August 2021, the Taliban took control of the country, and subsequently established a new government that as of 2025 only the Russian Federation recognizes.

 Historic relations

-The Taliban are supported by several militant outfits which include the Haqqani network, Al-Qaeda and the Islamic Movement of Uzbekistan.
-Several countries like China, Iran, Pakistan, Qatar, Russia and Saudi Arabia allegedly support the Taliban.
+The Taliban were supported by several militant outfits which include the Haqqani network, Al-Qaeda and the Islamic Movement of Uzbekistan.
+Several countries like China, Iran, Pakistan, Qatar, Russia allegedly support the Taliban during the War in Afghanistan (2001–2021).
 However, all of their governments deny providing any support to the Taliban.
 Likewise, the Taliban also deny receiving any foreign support from any country.
-At its peak, formal diplomatic recognition of the Taliban's government was acknowledged by three nations: Pakistan, Saudi Arabia, and the United Arab Emirates.
-In the past, the United Arab Emirates and Turkmenistan were also alleged to have provided support to the Taliban.
 It is designated by some countries as a terrorist organization.

-During its time in power (1996–2001), at its height ruling 90% of Afghanistan, the Taliban régime, or "Islamic Emirate of Afghanistan", gained diplomatic recognition from only three states: the United Arab Emirates, Pakistan, and Saudi Arabia, all of which provided substantial aid.
-The most other nations and organizations, including the United Nations, recognised the government of the Islamic State of Afghanistan (1992–2002) (parts of whom were part of the United Front, also called Northern Alliance) as the legitimate government of Afghanistan.
-Regarding its relations with the rest of the world, the Taliban's Emirate of Afghanistan held a policy of isolationism: "The Taliban believe in non-interference in the affairs of other countries and similarly desire no outside interference in their country's internal affairs".
+During its first time in power (1996–2001), at its height ruling 90% of Afghanistan, the Taliban regime, also known as the "Islamic Emirate of Afghanistan".
+The most other nations and organizations, including the United Nations, recognised the Islamic State of Afghanistan (1992–2002), represented by the Northern Alliance, as the legitimate government of Afghanistan.
+At its peak, formal diplomatic recognition of the Taliban's government was acknowledged by three nations: Pakistan, Saudi Arabia, and the United Arab Emirates.
+Turkmenistan was the only Central Asian country at the time that maintained contact with the Taliban.
+The Taliban once supported the Chechen Republic of Ichkeria.
+In the past, Pakistan also alleged to have provided support to the Taliban.
+Regarding its relations with the rest of the world, the Islamic Emirate of Afghanistan held a policy of isolationism: "The Taliban believe in non-interference in the affairs of other countries and similarly desire no outside interference in their country's internal affairs".

 Traditionally, the Taliban were supported by Pakistan and Saudi Arabia, while Iran, Russia, Turkey, India, Uzbekistan, Kazakhstan, Kyrgyzstan, and Tajikistan formed an anti-Taliban alliance and supported the Northern Alliance.
 After the fall of the Taliban régime at the end of 2001, the composition of the Taliban supporters changed.
 According to a study by scholar Antonio Giustozzi, in the years 2005 to 2015 most of the financial support came from the states Pakistan, Saudi Arabia, Iran, China, and Qatar, as well as from private donors from Saudi Arabia, from al-Qaeda and, for a short period of time, from the Islamic State.
 About 54 percent of the funding came from foreign governments, 10 percent from private donors from abroad, and 16 percent from al-Qaeda and the Islamic State.
 In 2014, the amount of external support was close to $900 million.